cockroachdb/docs/v20.1/time.md

 The `TIME` [data type](data-types.html) stores the time of day in UTC.

-The `TIMETZ` data type stores a time of day with a time zone offset from UTC.
+<span class="version-tag">New in v20.1:</span> The `TIMETZ` data type stores a time of day with a time zone offset from UTC.

 {% include {{page.version.version}}/sql/vectorized-support.md %}